Skew braces and Rota-Baxter operators on semi-direct products: Preliminaries

+where $i$ and $\pi$ are homomorphisms of skew left braces such that $i$ is injective, $\pi$ is surjective and $\im(i)=\ker(\pi)$. \end{definition}

 For simplicity, we denote $i(y)$ by $y$.
-By a (normalised) set-theoretic section to $\mathcal{E}$, we mean a map $s : H \rightarrow E$ such that $\pi \, s= \Id_{H}$ and $s(1)=1$.
-We recall essential results on extensions of skew left braces by abelian groups from \cite{MR4604853} (see also \cite{MR3530867}).
+By a~(normalised) set-theoretic section to $\mathcal{E}$, we mean a~map $s: H \rightarrow E$ such that $\pi \, s= \Id_{H}$ and $s(1)=1$.
+The equivalence of extensions of skew left braces is defined analogously to the equivalence of extensions of groups and other algebraic structures.
+We recall essential results on extensions of skew left braces by abelian groups from~\cite{MR4604853} (see also~\cite{MR3530867}).